JaclynCodes/Symphonic-Joules-a67272a4/README.md

 # Symphonic-Joules

 **A tool for seeing patterns in sound that would otherwise remain invisible — across language, animal communication, and human expression.
-The physics is the lens, not the destination.**
+The physics is the lens, coherence is the destination.**

 ---